augustocdias/vscode-shell-command/README.md

 * `maxBuffer`: largest amount of data in bytes allowed on stdout.
 Default is 1024 * 1024.
 If exceeded ENOBUFS error will be displayed
 * `defaultOptions`: if the command doesn't return anything, the list provided will be set for the user to choose from
 * `stdio`: specifies whether to get the results from `stdout`, `stderr`, or `both`.
 Default is `stdout`.
+* `completeInput`: If true this `args` argument is complete.
+We do not search the workspaces for an input with this `command`.
+Useful if command called from another extension.
+Default is `false`.

 As of today, the extension supports variable substitution for: